CORONAVIRUS DISEASE 2019 (COVID-19) UPDATE

 IMPACT ON SEA LOGISTICS

-Our sea freight operations and offices handling routes between the US and Europe are only slightly impacted for the time being.
+Our sea logistics operations are fully functional with minimal impact from having to work remotely.
 The main CFS gateways in US are operating normally but with reduced hours.
-Due to decreases in vessel operations and governmental directives, some ports are temporarily closed or terminals temporarily suspend operations.
+Due to decreases in vessel operations some ports or terminals have reduced operating days or hours.
+All Port Terminals will prioritise essential products (medical goods) movements over non-essential goods.
 However, cargo is still flowing into/in US and Canada.

 Central South America

-Terminal, depot and CFS operations in China are almost back to normal.
+Terminal, depot and CFS operations in China are back to normal.
+The arrival of large bulk carriers in China has returned to normal.
 The availability of reefer plugs at terminals in Tianjin, Shanghai and Ningbo improved.
-As carriers still see a decline in demand for shipments from China, they continue to announce blank sailings, which will probably continue until the end of March.

 With the surge in the Coronavirus cases outside China, governments across the South East Asia region are stepping up their containment measures.

-In the Philippines, Luzon (Manila), Visayas (Cebu) and Mindanao (Davao) had been placed under a state of "enhanced community quarantine.
-Operations in the Port of Manila are limited.
+In the Philippines, Luzon (Manila), Visayas (Cebu) and Mindanao (Davao) had been placed under a state of "enhanced community quarantine".
+The Port of Manila and customs are operational, but with limited capacity.

-In South Korea, seafreight logistics and overall supply chain remain stable with all trucking, customs clearance and warehousing operating as usual.
-Port congestion at Busan has eased since vessels resumed direct calls to Chinese ports.
+In South Korea, sea freight logistics and overall supply chain remain stable with all trucking, customs clearance and warehousing operating as usual.

-In the other countries we see "business as usual" from a ports and carrier perspective, but with delays and equipment and space constraints due to blank sailings.
+In the other countries we see "business as usual" from a ports and carrier perspective, but with delays - due to shorter working hours in customs, CFS and ports - as well as equipment and space constraints due to blank sailings.
+Overall, ports are becoming congested and reefer plugs are hardly available.

 Middle East and Africa